intel-retail/automated-vending/docs_src/modifying_source_code.md

 make ds-card-reader
 ```

-After Docker builds the image (by executing the steps in [`ds-card-reader/Dockerfile`](https://github.com/intel-iot-devkit/automated-checkout/blob/master/ds-card-reader/Dockerfile)), proceed to the next section.
+After Docker builds the image (by executing the steps in [`ds-card-reader/Dockerfile`](https://github.com/intel-retail/automated-vending/tree/main/ds-card-reader/Dockerfile)), proceed to the next section.

 ## Remove and update the running service

-One of the most effective methods of updating a Docker compose service is to remove the running container, and then re-run the `make` commands to bring up the entire Automated Checkout reference implementation stack.
+One of the most effective methods of updating a Docker compose service is to remove the running container, and then re-run the `make` commands to bring up the entire Automated Vending reference implementation stack.

 First, identify the running container for the service (again, `ds-card-reader` in this example):